nodeca/idoit/README.md

 Features in details
 -------------------

-`ido` provides advanced control to implement so
+`idoit` provides advanced control to implement so

 **Grouping**.
 Special `group` task execute children tasks and wait until all complete.
 Useful for map/reduce logic.